Meghalaya – Blessed by Nature

 According to research done by A.Singh, in his book Bamboo Drip Irrigation Systems, two workers can construct a system covering one hectare of land in 15 days.

 Upkeep and maintenance of this bamboo drip irrigational, which can be called a traditional irrigation system, are done by the farmers themselves.
-They agree on utilizing their skill sets and labour to maintain this water system.
+They utilise their collective skill sets and labour to maintain this water system.

 Repair work is done as and when required.
-Efforts have been made to introduce modern pipe frameworks, but traditional farmers prefer to utilize their indigenous method of water system.
+Efforts have been made to introduce modern pipe frameworks, but traditional farmers prefer to utilize their indigenous method of traditional irrigation system.
 And, why not!

 Here are 4 reasons why traditional farmers of Meghalaya use bamboo for drip irrigation, which is a traditional irrigation method:

 Traditional farmers are aware of the green and sustainable use of bamboo.
 It is a renewable resource that regrows almost as quickly as it can be consumed and is thus a reliable resource for farmers for centuries to come.